f5devcentral/f5-agility-labs-xc/docs/class7/module0/task1.rst

 - Cline may open and use its **own terminal**, identifiable by the Cline icon.
 - You are always working inside a real Git repository.

-*What happened behind the scenes:*
-- VS Code Server is hosted inside the lab environment.
-- Cline is preconfigured to communicate with Gemini.
-- Your workspace is already connected to GitLab.

 GitLab Server
 -------------